spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-agent-assist-feature.md

 ### 2) Set up configuration

-By default, in Spryker, posting a login form (where `SecurityBlocker` makes its check and blocks agents who made too many failed login attempts) is locale-independent.
+1. By default, posting a login form (where `SecurityBlocker` makes its check and blocks agents who made too many failed login attempts) is locale-independent.
 So, to see error messages translated into different languages, you need to configure the locale to be added to the agent login path.
-You can do this by modifying the following configs:
+To do it, update the configuration:

 **src/Pyz/Yves/AgentPage/AgentPageConfig.php**